How Do I Pay for Injuries Following a Car Accident?

 Please note that if you had $95,000 in medical bills – your pain and suffering are likely very large.
 If your pain and suffering are worth $300,000 then your UM/UIM insurance carrier would have to pay that sum too.
 Provided the UM/UIM policy limits were high enough.

 If there isn’t enough to cover the medical bills until a settlement or trial, many doctors are willing to agree to wait until settlement or verdict.
 For this reason, it is very important to let your doctors and health professionals know you had a car accident.

 Or, you may ask your own health insurance carrier to pay.
 If your own health company pays, then it has the right to reimbursement when your money comes in.

 There are some issues your Florida car accident lawyer will also review.
 These include:

-PIP and Medpay are also known as first-party claim.
+PIP and Medpay are also known as first-party claims.
 Bodily injury is commonly called a third-party claim.
-PIP also pays some of your income loss claim.
+PIP also pays some of your income loss claims.
 MedPay doesn’t pay any income loss.